-Only 45 km south of Mandurah, Martins Tank Campground is a great location for a quick weekend getaway from Perth.
+Only 45 km south of Mandurah and 100km north of Busselton, Martins Tank Campground is a great location for a quick weekend getaway from Perth.
 We stayed there with the extended family one Australia Day long weekend.

 We were hoping to find another great camping spot which was close and convenient to home.
 This is what we found.

 When we can only get away for a couple of nights we want to waste as little time in the car as possible and get down to the business of exploring as soon as we can.
 We also love our National Parks for great low-cost camping options with great facilities.
 Martins Tank Campground in Yalgorup National Park took us less than 2 hours to get to, so we arrived and were set up before lunch on Saturday.

 If you are looking for other options for camping close to Perth, check out my posts on Lake Leschenaultia, Yanchep National Park, Willowbrook Farmstay, or the many options on Indian Ocean Drive for more great ideas.

 Martins Tank Campground

 The campgrounds at Martins Tank were nice, though pretty basic.
 There was a drop toilet only and no showers.
 Lala’s cousins were horrified by the toilet when they first saw it.
 I laughed when I heard them gasp, eyes open wide with shock.
 So great to give the kids their first drop toilet experience.

 There is a camp kitchen, barbeques and picnic tables in a communal area near the kitchen.
 The camping fees are $11 per adult and $3 per child.